AlanPythonProgramming/AI-TA/regulations_old.md

 Section 2.
 Does any part of the response contain topics unrelated to math and computer science?
 - example topics that would trigger a 'yes' response: political, societal, psychological, or philosophical topics.
+- should also output 'yes' if the response is biographical or contains irrelevant anecdotes to Math and CS.

 Section 3.
 Does the response hallucinate or give inappropiate responses?